MystenLabs/narwhal/Docker/README.md

 * `primary_3`: 8003

 For example, to send a gRPC request to `primary_1` node, the url `127.0.0.1:8001` should be used.

+### Access worker node public gRPC endpoints

+Similar to how someone can access the [public gRPC endpoints on a primary node](#access-primary-node-public-grpc-endpoints), **to feed transactions** to the Narwhal cluster via the `worker` nodes could be done via the gRPC server that is bootstrapped on the worker nodes bind to the local machine port.
+To send transactions the following local ports can be used:
+* `worker_0`: 7001
+* `worker_1`: 7002
+* `worker_2`: 7003
+* `worker_3`: 7004

+For example, to send a transaction to the `worker_2` node via gRPC, the url `127.0.0.1:7003` should be used.

 ### Folder structure